Review the frequently asked questions below for helpful information pertaining to viruses and most antivirus software.

 I already have antivirus software - do I need Lawrence's software?

-If you have a current, updated version of an antivirus product, then you do not need to install the Lawrence-provided software.
+If you have a current, updated version of an antivirus product, then you do not need to install the Lawrence-recommended software.
 Many computer users have outdated antivirus software that provides little or no protection.
 Please make sure that your software is current and is being updated at least weekly.
-(Note that brand new computers often come with a very limited demo version of some antivirus software.
+(Note that brand new Windows computers often come with a very limited demo version of some antivirus software.
 If you want to keep using that version, then you must subscribe to the product updates and pay for the software.
 Otherwise, it will expire and your computer will no longer be protected.)